Who I am

 I am neurodivergent, and I run a few Slack channels for neurodivergent researchers.
 Let me know if you're interested in joining.
 I am also very open about my experiences with mental illness (see, for example, my diversity statement), and very happy to talk to anyone who needs an ear.
 Students should keep in mind that I am a mandatory reporter by way of Title IX.

-I enjoy making bagels, foraging mushrooms, studying foreign languages, playing music arcade video games, singing, writing poetry, and composing music for the piano.
+I enjoy roasting coffee, making bagels, foraging mushrooms, studying foreign languages, playing music arcade video games, singing, writing poetry, and composing music for the piano.

 Next